-To be awarded to the competitors whose scores in the Prince of Wales, Duke of Cambridge and Corporation make up the highest aggregates.
+To be awarded to the competitors whose scores in the Conan Doyle, Duke of Cambridge and Corporation make up the highest aggregates.

 Note: After paying the above prizes the whole of the entrance fees will be paid into the Overseas Teams Fund, which will be used only to help finance NRA teams representing Great Britain visiting countries overseas.